sjmog/patterns_3/README.md

 ### Plenary (30 minutes)

-- Share a few students' code, critique it, and then share the example code from this repository (encouraging critique).
+- Share a few students' code, critique it, and then share the example code from this repository's `plenary` branch (encouraging critique).
 - Common issues: 'over-modularising', mixing in state rather than behaviour, using metaprogramming, not using `super`
 - Discussion topics: clean design, modules vs. classes for refactoring, `super` and the inheritance chain.